 Local and international privacy laws protecting the interests of data owners make it necessary to take a second look at privacy.
 Some vendors may store data on servers not physically located in the region of the data owner.
 This can become an issue for companies tied by strict residency laws.

 U.S. data residency laws include the Health Information Portability and Accountability Act (HIPAA), the Health Information Technology for Economic and Clinical Health Act (HITECH), or the Payment Card Industry Data Security Standards (PCI DSS).

 The General Data Protection Regulation (GDPR) applies throughout the European Union (EU).
 In addition, many countries in Europe have their own measures to make sure that sensitive or private data does not leave the physical boundaries of the country of origin.
 Examples include the United Kingdom Data Protection Law and the Swiss Federal Act on Data Protection.

 Even though cloud service providers have many security tools and policies in place, data breaches originating in human error still persist.
-Taking measures to guard yourself against events such as hacked accounts, compromised passwords, or any other form of compromising security credentials should be high on the agenda.
+Taking measures to guard yourself against events such as hacked accounts, compromised passwords, unauthorized access, insider threat, or any other form of compromising security credentials should be high on the agenda.
 Keep in mind that something as trivial as a lost company laptop can lead to hijacking an employee profile and getting to the cloud.

 Handling analytical data

 Data security for cloud analytics is a key prerequisite for doing data science in the cloud.
 Analytical data is a specific data type within an organization that describes business performance.
 Unlike transactional data, which supports the daily operations of an organization, analytical data serves the purposes of decision-making, analysis, and reporting.